On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: On the Regularity of Causal Fermion Systems

-To conclude this section we prove the following result, which shows how the operators $\rF^\varepsilon(x)$ for the vacuum system do not only have full-rank, but are also unitary equivalent to each other. \begin{proposition} Let $\rF_{vac}^\varepsilon$ the local correlation function associated with $\sol^-$, then for every $x,a\in\bR^4$ it holds that:
+To conclude this section, we show that the local correlation operators of the vacuum do not only have full-rank, but are also unitary equivalent.
+This is a manifestation of translation invariance. \begin{proposition} For any $a\in\bR^{1,3}$ the operator defined on the solutions space $\sol$ by